Emyrk/nampower/README.md

 If you encounter any bugs please report them in the issues tab.
 Please include the nampower_debug.txt file in the same directory as your WoW.exe to help me diagnose the issue.
 If you are able to reproduce the bug please include the steps to reproduce it.
 In a future version once bugs are ironed out I'll make logging optional.

 ## FAQ & Additional Info

+### Why are some GUID values returned as hex strings?
+Lua in the vanilla client does not safely preserve full 64-bit integer precision.
+To avoid truncated or rounded GUID values, Nampower returns object-reference GUIDs as hex strings (for example, `"0xF5300000000000A5"`) instead of Lua numbers in APIs that expose those fields.

 ### OnChatMessage Patch
 Nampower applies an in-memory patch at `0x0049DB9F` to pass the appropriate unit guid needed by the client to display chat bubbles for following message types: